-The hacker collective Anonymous on Thursday released the name of the police officer it believes shot unarmed teenager Michael Brown, a day after releasing raw audio files from the St. Louis police dispatch the day of the killing.
+The hacker collective Anonymous on Thursday released the name of the police officer it believes shot unarmed teenager Michael Brown a day after releasing raw audio files from the St. Louis police dispatch the day of the killing.

 The St. Louis Police Department Wednesday said they were aware of the tapes and were investigating their authenticity.
-The officer who shot Brown works for the Ferguson Police Department, and audio of the Ferguson dispatches, which will likely contain the internal conversations about the actual shooting, have yet to be released.
+The officer who shot Brown works for the Ferguson Police Department, and audio of the Ferguson dispatches which will likely contain the internal conversations about the actual shooting, have yet to be released.

 Throughout the tapes, dispatchers discuss assistance for crowd control in Ferguson by sending additional patrol vehicles, officers and K-9 units for backup.
-A little after 11 minutes into the tape the dispatcher describes hearing the news about Brown’s shooting.
-A little later, a dispatcher can be heard saying that she called the Ferguson Police Department and that they “knew nothing about it.”
+A little after 11 minutes into the tape, the dispatcher describes hearing the news about Brown’s shooting.
+A little later, a dispatcher can be heard saying that she called the Ferguson Police Department, and that they “knew nothing about it.”

-“Mike Brown wasn’t the first victim of police brutality, and he’s not going to be the last unless we take a stand,” the anon told Truthout.
+“Mike Brown wasn’t the first victim of police brutality, and he’s not going to be the last unless we take a stand,” the member told Truthout.
 Anonymous is demanding federal legislation that would standardize how police violence is handled, as well as lay out national standards for police behavior.

 Since Brown was shot Saturday, the hacker collective has taken the city of Ferguson’s website offline for several hours and flooded the city and police email inboxes with messages.
-The group also distributed the home address and phone number of St. Louis police chief John Belmar.
-In a video, Anonymous Sunday “promised” to release personal information on all Ferguson police officers if any of the protesters is harmed.
+The group also distributed the home address and phone number of St. Louis Police Chief John Belmar.
+In a Sunday video, Anonymous “promised” to release personal information on all Ferguson police officers if any of the protesters is harmed.

 Organizers around the country have responded to the Brown shooting by organizing “National Moment of Silence” vigils for victims of police brutality.